JSAbrahams/mamba/doc/grammar.md

     string           ::= "\"" { character } "\""

     control-flow-expr::= if | from | when
-    if               ::= ( "if" | "unless" ) maybe-expr "then" expr-or-stmt [ "else" expr-or-stmt ]
-    when             ::= "when" maybe-expr newline indent { when-case newline } dedent when-case        ::= maybe-expr "then" expr-or-stmt
+    if               ::= "if" expression "then" expr-or-stmt [ "else" expr-or-stmt ] when             ::= "when" expression newline indent { when-case newline } dedent when-case        ::= expression "then" expr-or-stmt

     control-flow-stmt::= loop | while | for | "break" | "continue"
-    while            ::= "while" maybe-expr "do" expr-or-stmt
+    while            ::= "while" expression "do" expr-or-stmt
-    for              ::= "for" maybe-expr "in" maybe-expr "do" expr-or-stmt
+    for              ::= "for" expression "in" expression "do" expr-or-stmt

     newline          ::= \n | \r\n
     comment          ::= "#" { character }